tlbhuber/Project2/README.md

 _Cannabis_** User-custom Note-taking application where a user can track down effects that an individual medical strain had on them, upload pictures, and add positive or negative side effects.

 #### Problem Statement:
- A solution to keeping track of what strains users have tried, and noting past experiences to help users determine which strains are their favorite
+ A solution to keeping track of what cannabis strains users have tried, and noting past experiences to help users determine which strains are their favorite

 ## Setup
-To run this project, clone it locally :
+To run this project, create a github repository and clone it locally :

 ```
 $ install npm